onap/vnfrqts-requirements/docs/Chapter7.rst

-This section addresses data collection and event processing functionality that is directly dependent on the interfaces provided by the VNFs’ APIs.
+This section addresses data collection and event processing functionality that is directly dependent on the interfaces provided by the VNFs' APIs.
 These can be in the form of asynchronous interfaces for event, fault notifications, and autonomous data streams.
 They can also be synchronous interfaces for on-demand requests to retrieve various performance, usage, and other event information.